yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

  - **Reason** -  a long list of SNOMED codes to describe different types of problems which may have led to the Encounter.
 Confirm if this is a good list?
 The right level of detail?
 Covering relevant care settings?
 Also may not be needed if extensive information already in the Appointment or Referral?

+## **Appointment**
+ - **Service Category, Service Type, and Specialty** - review the various FHIR standard lists provided and their suitabilty in different scenarios.
+(Is there anything better, eg in NHS Data Dictionary?)
+Do we need all three of these, and if so exactly what is the distinction?
+(Noting also that Care Connect has linked the Service Category codes to SDS Job Roles, which seems slightly at odds with the original FHIR field definition - is this helpful and how best to use?)
+Also consider the implications of multiple vs single values?

+  - **Reason** -  as-per Encounter.
+Is this a useful list of SNOMED codes?

+ - **Subject (participant)** - the Appointment does not have a Subject field!
+So we are referencing the Patient as a "participant".
+But double check exactly how this will work for practical purposes such as patient-centric searching.

+  - **Appointment Cancellation Reason** - how useful is this field and when will it be used?
+It is free text - is that OK?